 Here’s the deal: When it comes to buying a car, you can either finance the car with a loan and pay it off over time, or choose to pay cash.
 That means you’re free and clear of interest and monthly loan payments.

-One good reason why some people buy cars in cash is because they can afford to.
+One good reason why some people buy cars in cash is that they can afford to.
 And when it comes to knowing which is better to do, it comes down to knowing what’s better for your personal situation and finances.

 In that case, you’ll keep your leftover $20,000, and while you have a car payment, the total interest comes to just $300.
 The question you must ask yourself is whether it’s worth $300 to have that $20,000 in your bank account rather than tied up in your car.
 Most people would rather have the money in the bank or invested, where it’s likely that they’ll quickly earn back the entirety of the loan’s $300 cost.